-Module registration/change of mind for Semester 2 will become available early 2024 (usually closing on or around 1st of February - but as above, please double check these dates on the registration office website).
+Module registration/change of mind for Semester 2 will become available early in 2025 (usually closing on or around 1st of February - but as above, please double check these dates on the registration office website).

-Student ID Card
+10.1 Student ID Card

-The name and spelling of your name AND date of birth on your birth cert/passport/driver licence is what will appear on your Galway student ID card.
-Your Student ID Card will be your official identification card for the duration of your programme at University Of Galway and for all college related matters only.
+The name and spelling of your name AND date of birth on your birth cert/passport/driver licence is what will appear on your University of Galway student ID card.
+Your Student ID Card will be your official identification card for the duration of your programme at University of Galway and for all college related matters only.